infinitepi-io/aws-resource-finder/README.md

 - 🌐 Web-based interface for easy access
 - 📊 Table view of resource details
 - ⚡ Real-time resource querying using AWS Config
-- 🔄 Support for multiple AWS resource types (Lambda, S3, EC2, etc.)
+- 🔄 Support for multiple AWS resource types (Lambda, S3, EC2 for now more resource types will be added in future.)

 ## Prerequisites